"The risk of a wrong decision is preferable to the terror of indecision."

 True decisiveness feels:

-Clear: You know what you're choosing and why.
+Clear: We know what we're choosing and why.

-Committed: You're ready to act and accept outcomes.
+Committed: We're ready to act and accept outcomes.

-Open: You adjust as needed, not from defeat but presence.
+Open: We adjust as needed, not from defeat but presence.

-True decisiveness brings relief as the tension of indecision ends.
-It restores your energy for what matters most.
-It feels like exhaling after holding your breath.
+True decisiveness brings relief.
+The tension of indecision breaks.
+Energy comes back.
+It feels like exhaling after holding our breath too long.

 Cultivating Decisiveness

-Notice patterns: Where do you avoid decisions?
-What are you afraid will happen if you choose wrong?
+Notice patterns: Where do we avoid decisions?
+What are we afraid will happen if we choose wrong?

 Set deadlines: Deadlines cut endless debate and invite clarity.